-At the level of the members of the Board of Managing Directors, 10 percent of the targets relate to sustainability (ESG) criteria and take account of qualitative and quantitative targets.
-For risk takers at the level of the Board of Managing Directors at subsidiaries and heads of segment, a total of 10 percent of the targets relate to sustainability (ESG).
+At the level of the members of the Board of Managing Directors of DZ PRIVATBANK S.A., 20 percent of the targets relate to sustainability (ESG) criteria and take account of qualitative and quantitative targets.
+For risk takers at the level of the Board of Managing Directors at subsidiaries and heads of segment or functional unit, a total of at least 10 percent of the targets relate to sustainability (ESG).
 As a rule, the targets are qualitative in nature.
 In general, all employees are encouraged to agree targets that promote sustainable practices at DZ PRIVATBANK.